 - muscular injuries

 For some injuries, regenerative medicine offers the most efficient, least invasive treatment option.
-Regenerative medicine such as shockwave therapy or platelet rich plasma (PRP) or whole blood injections, repairs or replaces damaged tissues by triggering the growth of healthy new tissues.
+Regenerative medicine such as shockwave therapy or platelet rich plasma (PRP) or whole blood injections repairs or replaces damaged tissues by triggering the growth of healthy tissues.
 We use ultrasound images to target the injection directly into the injured joint or ligament, causing less discomfort for the patient.

 Expertise in sports ultrasound

-Our team of sports medicine specialists continues to find new ways to use sports ultrasound to improve the diagnosis and treatment of sports injuries in child and adolescent athletes.
+Our team of sports medicine specialists continues to find ways to use sports ultrasound to improve the diagnosis and treatment of sports injuries in child and adolescent athletes.
 We currently use ultrasound technology to better understand the physiology of young athletes, and how their injuries and recovery differ from those in adult athletes.
 Such insights are helping us refine treatment options specifically for our patients.